reg-dataplatform/reg-aws-terraform-library/glue/table/README.md

 ## Input variables
 ### Required
+- `env`
+    - name of aws environment to deploy resources in
 - `table_name`
     - table name.
 IMPORTANT!
 All names must use only "_",  but not "-"
 - `database_name`
     - database name where table is located.
       IMPORTANT!
 All names must use only "_",  but not "-"
 - `source_type`
-    - type of source.  csv or json
+    - type of source.  "csv", "json" or "parquet"
 - `location`
     - Data location in s3 (s3://bucket_name/folder_name)
 - `columns`